thomasWeise/bookbuilderpy/README.md

 reference-section-title: References
 ```
+- Please notice that there is an [issue](https://github.com/lierdakil/pandoc-crossref/issues/329) with chapter names in the pdf output.
+  You can fix this by setting up the chapter and section names *also* in the LaTeX header includes (see below).

 - Any other `xxxTitle` allows you to specify a `type`to be used for a `\definition{type}{label}{body}` command.
 - `header-includes`: allows you to insert stuff into the headers of the format.
   For PDF/LaTeX, it is useful to put something like the stuff below, as it will make the result nicer if you have many code listings:

 ```yaml
 header-includes:
 - |